Developing maintainable software

 Today, you have the skills and knowledge to understand and make changes to your software, but what about next week, or six months from now?

-What if a developer leaves your team (or they are ill), and you need to take over their code?
+What if a developer leaves your team (or they fall ill), and you need to take over their code?
 What if you need to get a new developer up to speed with your software?
 What if you have to suspend your project whilst you get more funding, and then need to recall all the information about the software a year later?

 Open-source software

 You may be developing open-source software with the intent that it will live on after your project completes.
 It could be important to you that your software is adopted and used by other projects as this may help you get future funding.
-It can make your software more attractive to potential users if they have the confidence that they can fix bugs that arise or add new features they need, that the evolution of the software is not dependant upon the lifetime of your project.
+It can make your software more attractive to potential users if they have the confidence that they can fix bugs that arise or add new features they need, if they can be assured that the evolution of the software is not dependant upon the lifetime of your project.

 If you release maintainable open source software during your project's lifetime then you might get other developers fixing bugs or making extensions that you don't have time to do.
 If they contribute these back to you, or make them freely available, this can be viewed as free effort for your project.
 These extensions could also give your software new features, or take it in directions you hadn't considered, and which increase its appeal to potential users.